-71. The Proponent shall rehabilitate the site to the satisfaction of the Executive Director Mineral Resources.
+71. The Proponent shall rehabilitate the site in accordance with the conditions imposed on the mining lease(s) associated with the project under the Mining Act 1992.
 This rehabilitation must be generally consistent with the proposed Rehabilitation Strategy described in the EA and comply with the objectives in Table 17.